gabrielfalcao/gabrielfalcao/README.md

-If you're interested in that sort of thing or the rest of my story or simply want to support me in grattitude for open-source projects or whatever, please consider donating to my Patreon or Co-Fi.
+If you're interested in that sort of thing or the rest of my story or simply want to support me in grattitude for open-source projects or whatever, please consider donating to my Patreon or Ko-Fi.

 I have also been thinking of streaming live-coding sessions on YouTube or Twitch, so if you're interested please consider donating.